Federal agents depart Seattle after pressure from local and Washington state officials

 In testimony to the House Judiciary Committee Tuesday, Barr said “violent rioters and anarchists have hijacked legitimate protests” in major cities against police killings of Black people, sparked by the death of George Floyd in Minneaopolis.

-Seattle’s recent protests have included spasms of vandalism, arson and injuries to demonstrators and police, but have not featured a visible show of force by federal agents akin to the nightly clashes with demonstrators at the U.S. Courthouse in Portland.
+Seattle’s recent protests have included spasms of vandalism, arson and injuries to demonstrators and police, but have not featured a visible show of force and blasts of tear gas by federal agents akin to the clashes with demonstrators at the U.S. Courthouse in Portland.

 Durkan, Inslee and other local elected leaders had expressed concerns about the deployment they said occurred without their consultation or consent, and they hailed the departure in coordinated statements Tuesday.